U1F30C/librarian/readme.md

 # Pdf librarian
 Tool assembled from a few different packages to quickly search pdfs files It will:
-- Scan a directory for pdf files
+- Scan a directory for pdf, text or image files
-- Extract plain text from files using `pdf-text-reader`
+- Extract plain text from files using `pdf-text-reader` and `tesseract.js`
-- Search using either (or various) of the following:
+- Search using meilisearch engine
-  - Meilisearch
-  - Elasticlunr
-  - Minisearch
-  - Others todo (don't do triesearch, index is too big)
-- Keep a cache of the file contents and indexes and keep file hash to detect renamings to avoid reprocessing files
+- Keep a cache of the file contents and indexes and keep file hash to detect renamings to avoid reprocessing files (doesn't account for duplicate files)
 - Highlight all of the occurrences of the search term

 ## Inspiration